Reservoir Predictive Path Integral Control for Unknown Nonlinear Dynamics: Related Work

+Reinforcement learning is another powerful approach for controlling systems with unknown dynamics~\cite{MoerlandModelbased2023,Brunke2022Safe}.
+Probabilistic ensembles with trajectory sampling (PETS) utilizes NN ensembles to minimize expected costs~\cite{Chua2018Deep}, and imitation learning methods approximate stochastic control laws to reduce computational limits~\cite{Pozzi2025Imitation}.
+Although these methods demonstrate high performance in episodic settings with abundant offline training data or expert demonstrations, this paper focuses on a different scenario: strictly online control starting from scratch.
+The proposed URPPI framework leverages ESN's analytical posterior updates for online stochastic optimal control, enabling online uncertainty quantification and robust adaptation within a single execution.

 Our control strategy is based on MPPI, a sampling-based framework that enables efficient computation of control inputs for complex and non-differentiable dynamics~\cite{Williams2018InformationTheoretic}.
 We extend this foundation to incorporate model uncertainty.
 While other uncertainty-aware approaches exist, such as tube-based or risk-aware MPPI~\cite{williams2018robust, Yin2023RiskAware}, our approach utilizes a computationally efficient mechanism.
 Specifically, we use the covariance matrix of the ESN's output weights, obtained as a natural byproduct of the RLS learning process, as a measure of parametric uncertainty.
-As a result, the controller can dynamically adjust the balance between exploration and exploitation.
+As a result, the controller can consider the distribution of possible models and compute inputs that are robust on average.